omarradwan/CodeforcesTools/README.md

 # CodeforcesTools
 ### Seeding
-Preproccessing the information from the given data, to be used in the datastructures used in the tasks.
+Preproccessing the information from the given data in a desired way for creating useful objects used in the tasks.
+These methods are called once at the beginning of the program.
 - void preprocessHandles()
   getting all the user handles exist in the data to be used in reading user informations.
 - void preprocessContests()